mrahtz/ocd-a3c/README.md

 was doing (~ 12 hours).
 But I'm hesitant to accept this as the full explanation, since MC updates worked fine with the heavier preprocessing, and without taking too much longer.

-Another possible explanation is the differences in gradient computation between MC and TD.
+Another possible explanation is the difference in gradient accumulation/updates between MC and TD.
 The pseudocode in the paper suggests simply summing gradients over each step.
 With MC updates, because you're summing gradients over the many steps of an entire episode, you'll end up taking a really large step in parameter space on every update.
 Updates that large just seem like a bad idea.
 You